 Most ESPN.com Fantasy Sports games are free to enter, but others may require you to pay money in order to create or join groups.
 Make sure to read the Rules or FAQ sections for each type of game to know whether or not you have to pay for it.

 Some ESPN.com Fantasy Sports games have cash prizes as awards (but these games are usually more difficult or require you to pay money to play them), while others have prizes such as gift cards to popular retailers.
 Check out the Prizes or Rules sections for each game to see what you could win, and what you need to do to qualify for winning a prize.

 When playing "team draft" formats, the scoring setup may vary.
 For example, "rotisserie" scoring ranks all participants' teams at once in each statistical category, with higher rankings giving more points and vice-versa.
 Meanwhile, "head-to-head" scoring allows two participants to pick a certain number of statistical categories that they think their team will do well in, and then compare how many categories their teams do better in during the scoring period.
 Scoring is then based on a win-loss-tie record.

-If you're looking for advice on how to play fantasy sports games, there are plenty of articles on ESPN.com that you can read for help with current popular strategies (our How to Search ESPN.com tutorial may help you find them).
+If you're looking for advice on how to play fantasy sports games, there are plenty of articles on ESPN.com that you can read for help with current popular strategies.
 If you're just looking for a general introduction to how to play fantasy sports games strategically, check out this article on sportsbettingonline.net, or "The Basics" section of articles on RotoGrinders.com.
 You can also check the "Training Camp" section of DraftKings.com for sport-specific beginner's tips.

 We may eventually write a course on how to play fantasy sports in the future, but for now, that's an introduction to fantasy sports on ESPN.com!